 Line of Products

 You may think that lower price means lower quality, but you can buy quite a decent tool selection in Craftsman under 50 bucks.
-If it’s a heavy-duty power tool you’re seeking, we suggest preparing $200 or more.
+If it’s a heavy-duty power tool you’re seeking, I recommend preparing $200 or more.

 Craftsman also sells accessories and kits separately.
 Thanks to this, customers can have significant savings.